 *Pro Tip: Some software programs require a monthly subscription, while others only require a one-time fee.

-No one will know about your business unless you tell them it exists!
+No one will know about your pressure washing company unless you tell them it exists!
 This means that you will need to invest in advertising or promoting your business in your city or local community.
 You should take advantage of free advertising (social media, word-of-mouth, etc.) whenever possible, but you may need to pay for radio, television, online, or newspaper ads as well.
 Once your business is up and running, the US Small Business Administration recommends spending no more than 8% of your budget on marketing.

 Nozzles and Hoses